younglee-yl/younglee-yl.github.io/_pages/home.md

 I am currently a Postdoctoral Research Fellow at the School of Computing - National University of Singapore (NUS), working with Professors <a href="https://www.comp.nus.edu.sg/~leongty/" target="_blank">Leong Tze Yun</a> and <a href="https://www.comp.nus.edu.sg/~arnab/" target="_blank">Arnab Bhattacharyya</a>.
 My research interests include causal inference, causal discovery, and point processes.

 I completed my PhD in computer science at the NUS on problems related to causal inference from observational data.
 I was advised by Professor <a href="https://www.comp.nus.edu.sg/~leongty/" target="_blank">Leong Tze Yun</a>.
+## News
+- [02-Aug-2022] Our paper 'Adaptive Multi-Source Causal Inference from Observational Data' has been accepted to **CIKM 2022**!
+- [29-Jul-2022] I won the **Dean's Graduate Research Excellence Award**!
+- [11-Jun-2022] Our paper 'Transfer Kernel Learning for Multi-source Transfer Regression' has been accepted to **TPAMI**!
+- [16-May-2022] Our paper 'Bayesian Federated Estimation of Causal Effects from Observational Data' has been accepted to **UAI 2022**!
+- [09-Feb-2022] I passed my PhD oral defense!

 ## Selected publications
 <!-- ======-->